OfficeDev/office-js-docs-pr/docs/develop/specify-office-hosts-and-api-requirements.md

 ## Set the Hosts element

 To make your add-in run in one Office client application, use the `Hosts` and `Host` elements in the manifest.
-If you don't specify the `Hosts` element, your add-in will run in all Office applications supported by Office Add-ins.
+If you don't specify the `Hosts` element, your add-in will run in all Office applications supported by the specified `OfficeApp` type (that is, Mail, Task pane, or Content).

 For example, the following `Hosts` and `Host` declaration specifies that the add-in will work with any release of Excel, which includes Excel on the web, Windows, and iPad.